FacilMap/facilmap/docs/src/users/privacy/README.md

 The following data is persisted in your browser:
 * If you change the [zoom settings](../search/#zoom-settings), these are persisted in the local storage of your browser.
+* If you add [bookmarks](../collaborative/#bookmark-a-map), these are persisted in the local storage of your browser.

 ## Layers